 A rise in births outside marriage

-In 2014, extramarital births outnumbered births inside marriages in several EU Member States: Bulgaria (58.8 %), Estonia (58.4 %, 2012 data), Slovenia (58.3 %), France (56.7 %, 2012 data), Sweden (54.6 %), Denmark (52.5 %) and Belgium (52.3 %, 2012 data), as well as in Norway (55.5 %).
-An even higher proportion of live births outside of marriage was registered in 2012 in Iceland (66.9 %).
-Mediterranean countries like Greece, Croatia, Cyprus, Italy and Malta, along with Poland and Lithuania, were generally at the other end of the scale as more than 70 % of births in each of these Member States occurred within marriage; in Turkey this share was as high as 97 %.
+In 2018, extramarital births outnumbered births inside marriage in several EU Member States: France (60.4 %), Bulgaria (58.5 %), Slovenia (57.7 %), Portugal (55.9 %), Sweden (54.5 %), Denmark (54.2 %), Estonia (54.1 %), and the Netherlands (51.9 %), as well as in Iceland (70.5 %) and Norway (56.4 %) among the EFTA countries.
+Greece and Croatia were at the other end of the spectrum along with Lithuania and Poland as more than 70 % of births in each of these Member States occurred within marriage; in Turkey this share was as high as 97.1 %.

-Eurostat compiles information on a wide range of demographic data, including data on the number of marriages by gender and previous marital status and statistics relating to the number of divorces.
+Eurostat compiles information on a wide range of demographic data, including data on the number of marriages by sex and previous marital status and statistics relating to the number of divorces.
 Data on the number of live births according to the mother’s marital status may be used to produce an indicator that shows the proportion of births outside marriage.